List of Zatch Bell! characters: Yopopo and Djem

 Yopopo (ヨポポ) is an energetic and free-spirited Mamodo whose spells are based on the concept of music.
 Yopopo wears a tight green costume and a cap with a feather.
 He only talks by saying his own name, as well as sing and prance out of habit.
 The melodies he makes draw the attention of Kikuropu, who subsequently tosses him out of the tournament.
 Yopopo is voiced by Hiroko Emori in the Japanese release, and Dave Mallow in the English dub.

-Yopopo's partner is Djem (ジェム, Jem), a flinty tween girl who lives on the English coast.
+Yopopo's partner is Djem (ジェム, Jemu), a flinty tween girl who lives on the English coast.
 Djem is annoyed at Yopopo's prancing and often pushes him out of her leisure activities.
 She met Yopopo one month prior to the story when her parents welcomed him into the family.
 Djem tried without success to teach Yopopo the human language.
 Later, Kikuropu and British Gentleman invaded Djem's home and terrorized her family before Yopopo repelled them.
 Djem since faults Yopopo's presence for drawing her attackers and has been gradually distancing herself from him, heedless of the fact that Yopopo is trying to attract Kikuropu with his incessant singing and avenge her.
 When Yopopo is ousted, he utters "Friend" to a sobbing Djem as she lovingly embraces him for his final moments on Earth.
 Djem is voiced by Haruhi Terada in the Japanese release, and Dorothy Elias-Fahn in the English dub.